Staking

 Inflation protection

-Types of staking
+types of staking

 Cold Staking

-Withthis method, the staked coins are stored in an offline wallet (cold wallet).
+With this method, the staked coins are stored in an offline wallet (cold wallet).

-Highersecurity, as the coins are stored offline and are less susceptible to hacks.
+Higher security, as the coins are stored offline and are less susceptible to hacks.

-Limitedliquidity, as the coins are blocked for a certain period of time.
+Restricted liquidity as the coins are blocked for a certain period of time.

 Delegate Proof of Stake (DPoS)